Hero Background Image

 Looking to invest in affordable property in Melbourne?
 Now might be the right time.

-With interest rates reshaping borrowing power and the market adjusting after years of rapid growth, many buyers are now turning their attention to suburbs offering better value for money.
-While affordability has become more of a challenge across the board, recent shifts in Melbourne’s market may be opening doors for those who know where to look.
+With interest rates reshaping borrowing power and the market adjusting after a period of renewed momentum, many buyers are now turning their attention to suburbs offering better value for money.
+While affordability remains a challenge, recent shifts in Melbourne’s market and the city's relative value compared to other major capitals are opening doors for those who know where to look.

 Using a variety of data sources, we have uncovered some suburbs in and around Melbourne where property values are below the median.
 These offer potential for strong rental return, capital return, or both.
 Let's take a more detailed look at each in turn.